RocketPy-Team/RocketPy/docs/user/first_simulation.rst

 The ``Environment`` class is used to store data related to the weather and the wind conditions of the launch site.
-The weather conditions are imported from weather organisations such as NOAA and ECMWF.
+The weather conditions are imported from weather organizations such as NOAA and ECMWF.

 To define a Environment object, we need to first specify some information regarding the launch site: